strg-at/behave.tracking-client-vue/README.md

       },
     }

+Or using the debug mode:

+    const options = {
+      debugMode: true
+    }

 #### Default Options
 User provided options object gets merged with the defaults during the plugin installation.
 These are the default values:

     {
+        debugMode: false,
         urlTracking: true,
         referrerTracking: true,
         eventKeyUrl: 'url',